 In the original Broadway cast recording, there was a verse in the song "Rock Island" that goes, "Why it's the Uneeda biscuit made the trouble, Uneeda, Uneeda, put the crackers in a package, in a package, the Uneeda biscuit in an airtight sanitary package, made the cracker barrel obsolete!".
 This verse was omitted from the film version of the song.
 The Uneeda Biscuit was a revolutionary cracker that promised to be airier, flakier, and crisper than most other crackers.
 The cracker was kept fresh in a brand new concept of resealable packaging.
 Uneeda Biscuit was developed by the National Biscuit Company, nowadays known as Nabisco.

-When Eulalie Mackechnie Shinn (Hermione Gingold) is performing in the "spectacle" with her schoolchildren, she says "Now count to twenty in the Indian tongue..." and proceeds to count in nonsense words ("Een!
+When Eulalie Mackechnie Shinn (Hermione Gingold) is performing in the "spectacle" with her schoolchildren, she says "Now count to twenty in the Indian tongue..." and proceeds to count in what seem to be nonsense words ("Een!
 Teen!
 Tether mether fip!...").
-It seems her counting is some form of traditional British sheep-counting.
+It's actually a variant of traditional British sheep-counting.